Ontario’s housing supply progress

 One of the reasons behind the housing supply shortage is the difficulty finding skilled tradespeople — the electricians, plumbers and carpenters who build much-needed homes.
 Our Skilled Trades Strategy simplifies Ontario’s skilled trades and apprenticeship system and encourages employers to participate.
 It also removes barriers for newcomers pursuing their skilled trade licences, such as the requirement for Canadian work experience.

-Our Skills Development Fund: Job-Ready Program gives 125 jobseekers free training and work experience in residential construction in partnership with the Ontario Home Builders’ Association.
-These measures will help increase the number of qualified skilled tradespeople, which helps to speed up new home construction.
+The Skills Development Fund has trained over tens of thousands of people for work in the trades.
+This includes plans to give 265 jobseekers free training and work experience in residential construction through a partnership project with the Ontario Home Builders’ Association.
+These measures are helping to increase the number of qualified skilled tradespeople, which helps to speed up new home construction.